rassarg/RASSAR324_FTO2401_GROUPA2_Rasheeda-Sarguro_CDV01/README.md

     - Time.
 The more time I spend developing personal projects, the better my digital "CV" looks.
 As I don't have a formal education in software development, I know I will have to prove I am capable of creating projects needed by presenting my own work.
 I will need to dedicate personal time to creating these projects, ensuring that I have the work time scheduled on a weekly basis so that I am making progress on said projects, as well as keeping the coding knowledge updated in my head.
     - Work experience.
 This goes hand-in-hand with the previous point.
 The more relevant work experience I can demonstrate, the better.
 It will help with my overall coding confidence, which in turn will help me feel more capable of learning a new skill / language.
     It is possible that I may have to get a formal Software development or computer science degree if I find that my career foals are not achievable with just work experience, but that is a potential long-tem goal.
+    - I want to spend more time doing online coding challenges and battles to improve my muscle memory and skills.
+If I could add that in during the week, for an hour or so a day, that would help improve my abilities.

 ### Part 5: Reflection on Challenges and Opportunities

 1. **Anticipated Challenges**:

     Identify potential obstacles or challenges in reaching your goals.
-    - Time & money.
+    - Realistically the only challenge is time & money.
 As I have familial obligations, I don't know how much free time I can dedicate to learning another language whilst also working full-time.
+I don't want to pay to learn another language or even a degree, that I don't really end up using, so I need to ensure that it's a worthwhile financial investment and commitment.

     Consider strategies to overcome these challenges.
+    - Prior to committing to any further education, i'll try to speak to people in the industry to find out from them what exactly they require from a software developer.
+This will serve as a guide for studies.
     - I will create a schedule with my husband whereby I dedicate time to focusing on learning other software languages and skills whilst he handles child-care and household duties.
     - If I can find short-term freelance work, this will give me time between jobs to focus on studying and working on other areas and projects.